jubrito/planner-with-calendar/README.md

 - **Responsive Design** – Work on different devices and screen sizes.

+- **Current hour** – See what is the current hour on the day view mode

 ### Features in progress:

 - **Recurring Events** – Set repeating events (daily, weekly, monthly).